CodyDegraffeNiles/CodyDegraffeNiles/README.md

 - ⚡ Fun fact: ...
 -->

 My favorite part of coding is, surprisingly, debugging.
-I crave the sense of accomplishment as well as the wonder that comes with squashing a particularly hard bug and seeing code working as intended.
+I crave the sense of accomplishment and the wonder that comes with squashing a particularly hard bug and seeing code working as intended.
 I especially enjoy collaborating with others to fully understand and break down what is causing the bug and how to fix it.

 Feel free to contact me at codypdniles@gmail.com.